Divide-By-0/blog/content/posts/things.md

 **[Privacy.com](https://app.privacy.com/join/QCDWQ)**: Make one-time burner credit cards with limits.
 I use this for automatically billing subscriptions, or sketchy sites that need credit cards to use them, since then I don't need to remember to cancel.
 **[Tactiq](https://tactiq.io/)**: Takes automatic transcripts of any Google Meet or Zoom meeting in browser along with AI actionables and summaries.
 No weird agent joins your calls or calendar meetings, its truly in the background.
 **[ShareGPT](https://sharegpt.com/)**: Share your ChatGPT conversations.

+I have various smaller bash settings, brew packages, and Chrome experimental flags that are really useful on my [dev setup Github repo](https://github.com/Divide-By-0/mac-dev-setup/) as well.

 # Things I Want